mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### Allocation: Add copyspaces
 The first step of changing the MyGC plan into a Semispace plan is to add the two copyspaces that the collector will allocate memory into.
 This requires adding two copyspaces, code to properly initialise and prepare the new spaces, and a copy context.
+**I don't like the formatting here.
+It's cluttered and hard to read.**

 1. First, in `global.rs`, replace the old immortal space with two copyspaces.
    1. change as few imports as possible for this step.
-Need CommonPlan, AtomicBool,
+Need CommonPlan, AtomicBool, CopySpace.
+Remove line for allow unused imports.
+Maybe do these as needed.
    2. Change `pub struct MyGC<VM: VMBinding>` to add new instance variables.
       - Delete the two lines in the thing.
       - Add `pub hi: AtomicBool,`.
 This is a thread-safe bool indicating which copyspace is the to-space.